Berry-House-YYC/calgarygroups/src/content/organizations/chapter/crazy-indians-brotherhood.md

 description: "A non-profit organization focused on community service, sobriety, and healing.
 They support members in recovery and engage in initiatives like feeding those in need."
 ---

-Focused on Indigenous, Health & Wellness.
+Focused on Indigenous, Health and Wellness.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>